top of page

 • Basil Bistro is a tiny place on Ariapita Avenue which serves great Italian inspired food with quality ingredients

-The Queens Park Savannah night market in Port of Spain
+Cooking roti at the Queens Park Savannah night market in Port of Spain

 Other tips for your haul out in Trinidad